Accelerated Gradient Methods for Geodesically Convex Optimization: Tractable Algorithms and Convergence Analysis: Experiments

 \begin{restatable}{proposition}{experimenta} The function $f$ is geodesically $\left(\lambda_{\max}-\lambda_{\min}\right)$-smooth, where $\lambda_{\max}$ and $\lambda_{\min}$ are the largest and smallest eigenvalues of $A$, respectively. \end{restatable}

 The proof can be found in \cref{app:exp}.
 The result is shown in \cref{fig:rayleigh}.
-We observe that RNAG-C perform better than RGD and similar to RAGDsDR, which is a known accelerated method for the g-convex case.
+We observe that RNAG-C outperforms RGD and is comparable to RAGDsDR, a known accelerated method for the g-convex case.

-{\bf Karcher mean of SPD matrices.} When $K_{\max}\leq0$, the Karcher mean \cite{karcher1977riemannian} of the points $p_i\in M$ for $i=1,\ldots,n$, is defined as the solution of
+{\bf Karcher mean of SPD matrices.} When $K_{\max}\leq0$, the Karcher mean \citep{karcher1977riemannian} of the points $p_i\in M$ for $i=1,\ldots,n$, is defined as the solution of

-The following proposition gives the strong convexity parameter $\mu=1$.
+{The following proposition shows that one can set the strong convexity parameter as $\mu=1$.}